Brain Injury Claim

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-What is a brain injury claim?
+What is a Brain Injury Claim?

 Most brain injuries happen after a traumatic accident, such as a road traffic collision, and 95% of all brain injuries are considered to be mild with patients making a full recovery.
 Unfortunately, there are cases where brain injuries occur as a result of medical negligence.
 This happens when mistakes are made or when procedures are not followed correctly.
 Examples include medical professionals failing to diagnose a condition, like meningitis, which leads to a brain injury, or where surgery has been performed incorrectly.
 If your brain injury was caused, or contributed to, by a medical error at any stage then you may be entitled to make a brain injury claim.